SpoorthiMadala/e-commerce-MERN/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-### Acknowledgments

-Thanks to the creators of the MERN stack and Vite for their incredible tools that made this project possible!